 - Tonight – Northridge residents and Angelenos visiting Reseda Blvd. will notice some upgrades coming to the street as part of the first phase of the Great Streets project.
 The goal?
 Improve safety on a high-collision street, enhance a sense of place and community, support the local economy and deliver an innovative street design to the San Fernando Valley.
 Here more at tonight’s community meeting hosted by Councilmember Mitch Englander and Great Streets L.A.

 - Tuesday – The Department of City Planning invites you to an open house on March 24, 2015, 6 – 8 p.m. (presentation at 7 p.m.).
 Stop by the Deaton Civic Auditorium

 (100 W. First Street) anytime during the event to get information, ask questions, and give comments on the Mobility Plan and its Recirculated Draft Environmental Impact Report.
 More details, here.

 - Tuesday – Join Bike SGV at their monthly meeting to discuss various projects and programs throughout the San Gabriel Valley.
 If you want to learn more and perhaps volunteer, this is a great time to get plugged in!
 Light refreshments and snacks will be provided.
 Get more details on this evening meeting, here.

 - Wednesday – At 2 p.m. the Los Angeles City Council Transportation Committee meets to, among other things, direct LADOT to implement much easier to read “grid” parking signs.
 Read the agenda here.
 Remember what the grid parking signs look like?
 This.

-- Thursday – The Metro Board of Directors holds its monthly meeting.
-You can read the agenda, here.
-You can read the highlights from last week’s committee meetings, here.
+- Thursday – The Metro Board of Directors will meet for their monthly meeting.
+Read the agenda, here.

-Did we miss something?
+Did we get something wrong?
 Is there something we need to know for next week?
-Drop us a line, firstname.lastname@example.org.
+Let us know at email@example.com.